dredozubov/polyrhythmix/README.md

 Congratulations, now you have a basic version of "[Bleed](doc/bleed.mid)" by Meshuggah!

 To get to the next level, you need to understand that note groups can be recursive if you nest them.
-For example `(3,8x(3,16x-xx(3,32xx-x))))` would read as "Three
+For example `(3,8x(3,16x-xx(3,32xx-x))))` would read as "Three repeats of an eighth note hit, then three nested repeats of hit, rest, hit, hit in sixteenth notes, then three repeats of hit, hit, rest, hit in thirty-second notes".
+It sure is a mouthful, but the point is: any repeat of a nested child group would be applied to every repeat of the parent group that includes it.

 # DSL overview